Skip to content

 The TouchDesigner bridge executes Python inside your own TouchDesigner process and listens on 127.0.0.1:9980.
 You stay in control of access:

-• require a bearer token by setting TDMCP_BRIDGE_TOKEN (on both the server and TouchDesigner), and/or
+• require a bearer token by setting TDMCP_BRIDGE_TOKEN on both the server and TouchDesigner when the bridge is reachable beyond a trusted local machine.

 See the architecture reference and environment variables for the full security model.